On the Buses: Series production

 A total of 74 episodes of On the Buses were broadcast over seven series.
 Three spin-off films were also released.

 All episodes and films of On The Buses were set in the fictional town of Luxton.

 At the beginning of the seventh series Arthur, who is not seen, has left Olive and they are divorced.
 Olive again gets a job as a clippie on the buses as they are short of money.
-Stan takes a job in the north of England in a car factory in the "Goodbye Stan" episode, and the inspector takes Stan's old room as a lodger.
+Stan takes a job in the north of England in a car factory in the "Goodbye Stan" episode midway through the series, and the inspector takes Stan's old room as a lodger.

 In addition, two five-minute Christmas specials were made by LWT as part of an All Star Comedy Carnival in 1969 and 1972, ITV's answer to the BBC's Christmas Night with the Stars programme.
 The 1969 edition has been lost, but the 1972 edition – featuring a goose that the cast are chasing for Christmas dinner – exists in the Thames Television archive, which is now owned by FremantleMedia.

 Reg Varney undertook a PCV driving test in order to be filmed driving the bus for the exterior scenes.
+Stephen Lewis also performed some of his own stunt work, such as Blakey hanging off a low bridge after the bus he was on almost collides with it, and in the first film when he is trapped on Stan's bus whilst carrying out high speed skid training.